mahtin/tinyGS-antenna-map/INSTALL-MATPLOTLIB.md

 ### Special notes on Matplotlib

-**This section is not normally needed; but provided for users that want newer libaries**
+**This section is not normally needed; but provided for users that want newer libraries**

-The `Matplotlib` library reqires the somewhat-matching `numpy` library.
+The `Matplotlib` library requires the somewhat-matching `numpy` library.
 On a Raspberry Pi (and maybe other systems) it's best to install these packages via system commands (vs `pip3`).
 However, you can upgrade them to the latest code (if you really desire) using these commands: